webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Wields-an-Enchanted-Weapon.md

 ---
 aliases:
-- "Wields an Enchanted Weapon"
+  - Wields an Enchanted Weapon
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Wields an Enchanted Weapon
+collection: Foci
+kind: Compendium
 ---
 ## Wields an Enchanted Weapon
 You have a weapon with strange abilities, and your knowledge of its powers has allowed you to create a unique style of combat with it.